quickapps/docs/en/developers/hooktags.md

 Hooktags
 ========

 A `Hooktag` is a QuickApps-specific code that lets you do nifty things with very little effort.
-Hooktags can for example print current language code/name or call especifics plugin/themes functions.
+Hooktags can for example print current language code/name or call specifics plugin/themes functions.
 For instance, the following hooktag (in any content) would show current language's code:

     [locale code /]

 Note: If you are a Wordpress user you will find that `hooktags` are Wordpress's `shorcodes` equivalent.

 Defining Hooktags
 =================

 Hooktags are actually [Event Listener classes](events.md), they may be located in each Plugin's or Theme's `Event` directory.
 For example, in our `Blog` plugin example we could place a "Hooktag listener" class within Blog's "Event" directory as follow:

     - Blog/
      |-- src/